MechanicalRock/mechanicalrock.github.io/_posts/2018-11-07-kubernetes-testing-e2e.markdown

 ---
 layout: post
 title:  "Testing and Kubernetes"
-date:   2018-10-21
+date:   2018-11-07
 tags: Kubernetes Go Conformance BDD
 author: Matt Tyler
 image: img/kubernetes/k8s.png
 ---
 ### Public Service Announcement
 #### Mechanical Rock will be running a two day 'Intro to Kubernetes' course on January 9th & 10th at Cliftons Perth.
 Participants will learn to deploy and manage scalable applications in Kubernetes, from local development through to production.
-Participants will also demonstrate how Kubernetes provides high availability, scalability, and how Kubernetes integrates into existing on-premise and public cloud environments.
+Participants will also learn how Kubernetes provides high availability, scalability, and how Kubernetes can integrate into existing on-premise and public cloud environments.
 [More information may be found at the event site.](https://ti.to/intro-to-kubernetes/intro-to-kubernetes)

 <br/>